aysenuryelek/Microcontroller-Notes/README.md

 # Microcontroller-Notes
-Here is for my notes about microcontroller lectures and studies.
+This is for my notes on the studies for my microcontroller course.